MicrosoftDocs/well-architected/well-architected/service-guides/azure-openai.md

 >
 > - **Capacity** Add the appropriate gateway(s) in front of your OpenAI deployments that can route to multiple instances in the same or different regions.
 >
-> - **Capacity** For each Azure OpenAI model, there are specific TPM (Tokens per minute) AND RPM (Request per minute) limits which vary by region.
-If you encounter increased demand that approaches these limits, utilize load balancing techniques to distribute the workload across regions.
-It's important to continuously monitor your usage to ensure you stay within these TPM limits and adjust your strategy accordingly.
->
-> - **Capacity** If you're using Provisioned Throughput Units (PTUs), consider deploying a token-per-minute (TPM) deployment for overflow requests.
-Use a gateway to route requests to the TPM deployment when the PTU limits are reached.
+> - **Capacity** Allocate Provisioned Throughput Units (PTUs) to cover your predicted usage, and complement it with a token-per-minute (TPM) deployment to handle elasticity above that limit.
+This combines base throughput with elastic throughput for efficiency.
+Like other considerations, this requires a custom gateway implementation to route requests to the TPM deployment when the PTU limits are reached.
 >
 > - **Capacity** Send high-priority requests synchronously.
 Queue low priority requests and send them through in batches when demand is low.
 >